 RPECEC Teacher of the Year

-Alison Lamb was named the Teacher of the Year at the Rosa Parks Early Childhood Education Center.
+Natalie Macrae was named 2018-2019 Teacher of the Year at the Rosa Parks Early Childhood Education Center.

 Macrae started working as a teacher’s assistant in 2009 at Rosa Parks ECEC and after assisting for three years, she decided to pursue her teaching certification.